 We are a late clinical-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases.
-Immunoglobulin A nephropathy (IgAN) is a B cell disorder with a kidney pathology.
-Our lead product candidate, atacicept, is an at home, self-administered transmembrane activator and CAML interactor (TACI)-Fc fusion protein that blocks both B-cell activating factor (BAFF) and a proliferation-inducing ligand (APRIL) with best-in-class potential for the treatment of IgAN.
-The Phase 2b ORIGIN clinical trial evaluating the safety and efficacy of atacicept in participants with IgAN reported positive results at three timepoints: 24-week topline results in January 2023, 36-week results in June 2023, and 72-week results in January 2024.
+Our lead product candidate, atacicept, a self-administered fusion protein that blocks both B-cell activating factor (BAFF) and A proliferation-inducing ligand (APRIL), is currently being evaluated for the treatment of immunoglobulin A nephropathy (IgAN).
+We are enrolling the pivotal Phase 3 ORIGIN 3 trial of atacicept 150 mg in IgAN, and in September 2024 completed enrollment of the initial cohort of 200 participants that will provide data for the 36-week urine protein creatinine ratio (UPCR) primary efficacy endpoint.
+We expect to announce topline results for this primary endpoint in the second quarter of 2025, supporting the planned submission for regulatory approval later in 2025.
+The Phase 2b ORIGIN clinical trial evaluated the safety and efficacy of atacicept in 116 participants with IgAN and reported positive results at four timepoints: 24-week topline results in January 2023, 36-week results in June 2023, 72-week results in January 2024 and 96-week results in October 2024.
 The trial remained blinded through 36 weeks, after which all participants were eligible for the open label extension portion of the study and received atacicept 150 mg through 96 weeks.
-At 24 and 36 weeks, respectively, atacicept met its primary endpoint with statistically significant reductions in urine protein creatinine ratio (UPCR) on atacicept 150 mg, and stable estimated glomerular filtration rate (eGFR) was observed for participants on atacicept, with clinically meaningful and statistically significant difference versus placebo.
+At 24 and 36 weeks, respectively, atacicept met its primary endpoint with statistically significant reductions in UPCR on atacicept 150 mg, and stable estimated glomerular filtration rate (eGFR) was observed for participants on atacicept, with clinically meaningful and statistically significant difference versus placebo.
 Participants treated with atacicept demonstrated reductions in galactose-deficient IgA1 (Gd-IgA1), the autoantigen produced by B cells in patients with IgAN, and a reduction in hematuria.
 The improvements in Gd-IgA1, hematuria, UPCR and eGFR represent the quartet of findings consistent with IgAN disease modification.
-The 72-week open label extension results showed consistent and sustained reductions in Gd-IgA1, hematuria, UPCR and continued eGFR stabilization.
+The 72-week and 96-week open label extension results showed consistent and sustained reductions in Gd-IgA1, hematuria, UPCR and continued eGFR stabilization.
 Additionally, atacicept's safety profile was comparable to placebo.
-We advanced atacicept 150 mg in a pivotal Phase 3 clinical trial in IgAN in the second quarter of 2023.
-We believe that atacicept has pipeline in a molecule potential, with potential application in additional indications including systemic lupus erythematosus (SLE) and lupus nephritis (LN), a severe renal manifestation of SLE.
-We have designed and are poised to conduct a Phase 3 clinical trial of atacicept in LN, based on feedback from the FDA's review of clinical results in a Phase 2 clinical trial of atacicept in SLE patients with HDA.
+We believe that atacicept has pipeline in a molecule potential, with potential application in multiple diseases.
+We will be testing atacicept in non-IgAN autoimmune kidney diseases, including primary membranous nephropathy (pMN), focal segmental glomerulosclerosis (FSGS) and minimal change disease (MCD), in the Phase 2 PIONEER clinical trial that will initiate in 2025.
+It is estimated that there are approximately 35,000 patients with pMN and an additional 35,000 patients with either FSGS or MCD in the United States.
+Potential future indications include several rheumatologic diseases such as systemic lupus erythematosus and Sjogren's disease, and hematologic diseases, including idiopathic thrombocytopenic purpura and autoimmune hemolytic anemia.
 We also hold worldwide, exclusive development and commercial rights to MAU868, a potentially first-in-class monoclonal antibody to treat reactivated BK virus (BKV) infections, for which we completed a Phase 2 clinical trial in 2022.
-In January 2023, we delayed enrollment in the pivotal Phase 3 trial for LN and commitment of resources to the MAU868 program.
 We believe that our current pipeline programs leverage the deep expertise of our team and have strong potential commercial synergies.
-We hold global developmental and commercial rights to all of our pipeline molecule.
+We hold global developmental and commercial rights to all of our pipeline molecules.